nf-core/eager/docs/output.md

 The **default** columns are as follows:

-* **Sample Name** This is the log file name without file suffix(s).
+- **Sample Name** This is the log file name without file suffix(s).
 This will depend on the module outputs.
-* **Seqs** This is from Pre-AdapterRemoval FastQC.
+- **Seqs** This is from Pre-AdapterRemoval FastQC.
 Represents the number of raw reads in your untrimmed and (paired end) unmerged FASTQ file.
 Each row should be approximately equal to the number of reads you requested to be sequenced, divided by the number of FASTQ files you received for that library.
-* **Length** This is from Pre-AdapterRemoval FastQC.
+- **Length** This is from Pre-AdapterRemoval FastQC.
 This is the average read length in your untrimmed and (paired end) unmerged FASTQ file and should represent the number of cycles of your sequencing chemistry.
-* **%GC** This is from Pre-AdapterRemoval FastQC.
+- **%GC** This is from Pre-AdapterRemoval FastQC.
 This is the average GC content in percent of all the reads in your untrimmed and (paired end) unmerged FASTQ file.
-* **GC content** This is from FastP.
+- **GC content** This is from FastP.
 This is the average GC of all reads in your untrimmed and unmerged FASTSQ file after poly-G tail trimming.
 If you have lots of tails, this value should drop from the pre-AadapterRemoval FastQC  %GC column.
-* **% Trimmed** This is from AdapterRemoval.
+- **% Trimmed** This is from AdapterRemoval.
 It is the percentage of reads which had an adapter sequence removed from the end of the read.
-* **Seqs** This is from Post-AdapterRemoval FastQC.
+- **Seqs** This is from Post-AdapterRemoval FastQC.
 Represents the number of preprocessed reads in your adapter trimmed (paired end) merged FASTQ file.
 The loss between this number and the Pre-AdapterRemoval FastQC can give you an idea of the quality of trimming and merging.
-* **%GC** This is from Post-AdapterRemoval FastQC.
+- **%GC** This is from Post-AdapterRemoval FastQC.
 Represents the average GC of all preprocessed reads in your adapter trimmed (paired end) merged FASTQ file.
-* **Length** This is from post-AdapterRemoval FastQC.
+- **Length** This is from post-AdapterRemoval FastQC.
 This is the average read length in your trimmed and (paired end) merged FASTQ file and should represent the 'realistic' average lengths of your DNA molecules
-* **Reads Mapped** This is from Samtools.
+- **Reads Mapped** This is from Samtools.
 This is the raw number of preprocessed reads mapped to your reference genome _prior_ map quality filtering and deduplication.
-* **Reads Mapped** This is from Samtools.
+- **Reads Mapped** This is from Samtools.
 This is the raw number of preprocessed reads mapped to your reference genome _after_ map quality filtering and deduplication (note the column name does not distinguish itself from prior-map quality filtering, but the post-filter column is always second)
-* **Endogenous DNA (%)** This is from the endorS.py tool.
+- **Endogenous DNA (%)** This is from the endorS.py tool.
 It displays a percentage of mapped reads over total reads that went into mapped (i.e. the percentage DNA content of the library that matches the reference).
-Assuming a perfect ancient sample with no modern contamination, this would be the the amount of true ancient DNA in the sample.
+Assuming a perfect ancient sample with no modern contamination, this would be the amount of true ancient DNA in the sample.
 However this value _most likely_ include contamination and will not entirely be the true 'endogenous' content.
-* **Endogenous DNA Post (%)** This is from the endorS.py tool.
+- **Endogenous DNA Post (%)** This is from the endorS.py tool.
 It displays a percentage of mapped reads _after_ BAM filtering (e.g. for mapping quality) over total reads that went into mapped (i.e. the percentage DNA content of the library that matches the reference).
 This column will only be displayed if BAM filtering is turned on and is based on the original mapping for total reads, and mapped reads as calculated from the post-filtering BAM.
-* **ClusterFactor** This is from DeDup.
+- **ClusterFactor** This is from DeDup.
 This is a value representing the how many duplicates in the library exist for each unique read.
 A cluster factor close to one replicates a highly complex library and could be sequenced further.
 Generally with a value of more than 2 you will not be gaining much more information by sequencing deeper.
-* **X Prime Y>Z N base** These columns are from DamageProfiler.
+- **X Prime Y>Z N base** These columns are from DamageProfiler.
 The prime numbers represent which end of the reads the damage is referring to.
 The Y>Z is the type of substitution (C>T is the true damage, G>A is the complementary).
 You should see for no- and half- UDG treatment a decrease in frequency from the 1st to 2nd base.
-* **Mean Read Length** This is from DamageProfiler.
+- **Mean Read Length** This is from DamageProfiler.
 This is the mean length of all de-duplicated mapped reads.
 Ancient DNA normally will have a mean between 30-75, however this can vary.
-* **Median Read Length** This is from DamageProfiler.
+- **Median Read Length** This is from DamageProfiler.
 This is the median length of all de-duplicated mapped reads.
 Ancient DNA normally will have a mean between 30-75, however this can vary.
-* **Coverage** This is from Qualimap.
+- **Coverage** This is from Qualimap.
 This is the median number of times a base on your reference genome was covered by a read (i.e. depth coverage)..
 This average includes bases with 0 reads covering that position.
-* **>= 1X** to **>= 5X** These are from Qualimap.
+- **>= 1X** to **>= 5X** These are from Qualimap.
 This is the percentage of the genome covered at that particular depth coverage.
-* **% GC** This is the mean GC content in percent of all mapped reads post-deduplication.
+- **% GC** This is the mean GC content in percent of all mapped reads post-deduplication.
 This should normally be close to the GC content of your reference genome.

 For other non-default columns, hover over the column name for further descriptions.